Are you new to blogging?

 Pick the shape and size of your featured images on your posts with care.
 I originally just shoved them in willy-nilly.
 I use Twitter & Facebook as my main media platforms and all of my first images had heads cut off.
 Buggeration.
 A good design and a design people can see is important.
 I have found Tweets do better with them.
 I am an avid fan of Canva to create featured images with my blog titles on.
 It’s free.
 They also have some pretty cool Pinterest infographic templates which is my challenge to get into next month.
 I am all about the visuals (hence my fascination with Thor).

 If you want to be contacted of course.
 Make your email subscription and follow button OBVIOUS.
-My lovely buddy Katie from Mummy in a Tutu has written a cracker of a how to post for setting up Mailchimp.
+My lovely buddy Katie from Mummy in a Tutu has written a cracker of a how to post for setting up Social Media.
 I will do this one day…